GrandinaWi/react/README.md

-# react
-React learning project
+# For PM or HR
+This is my React projects repositories.
+All projects for learning React